|

 is gotten under control, it's one of many major steps necessary

 to help the body and the immune system.
+On a few of

 the older children I am now starting to use Valtrex, which is